Dependent Random Partitions by Shrinking Toward an Anchor: Shrinkage Partition Distribution

-The CPP utilizes a distance function between $\partition$ and $\baselinepart$, such as the Binder loss \citep{binder.1978} or the variation of information \citep{meilua2007comparing,wade2018bayesian}.
-Analogously, the SP's anchor partition distribution uses a function inspired by the general form of Binder loss \citep{binder.1978,wade2018bayesian,dahl2022search}.
-This function, denoted $\text{Pr}_\text{a}$, rewards allocations which agree with $\baselinepart$ while simultaneously penalizing or rewarding larger clusters.
-The penalization term is controlled by the grit parameter $\psi$ which influences the number of clusters and the cluster sizes.
+The CPP utilizes a distance function between $\partition$ and $\baselinepart$ such as the Binder loss \citep{binder.1978} or the variation of information \citep{meilua2007comparing,wade2018bayesian}.
+Analogously, the SP's anchor partition distribution uses a function inspired by the general form of Binder loss \citep{dahl2022search}.
+This function, denoted $\text{Pr}_\text{a}$, rewards allocations which agree with $\baselinepart$ while simultaneously penalizing or rewarding larger clusters through a real-valued grit parameter $\psi$.
 The function is presented in CAPF form: